Skip to main content

 • Advanced the Protecting Against Climate Threats (PACT) regulatory reform effort and adopted new inland flood protection measures to protect homeowners, businesses, and infrastructure against increased flooding

-• Advanced electric vehicle adoption and greenhouse gas emissions reduction by initiating Advanced Clean Cars II, requiring all new cars and light-duty truck sales to be zero-emission vehicles by 2035
+• Advanced electric vehicle adoption by initiating Advanced Clean Cars II, requiring all new cars and light-duty truck sales to be zero-emission vehicles by 2035.
+Surpassed 220,000 electric vehicle registrations, demonstrating increasing consumer confidence and the availability of charging infrastructure

 • Steered New Jersey’s re-entry into the Regional Greenhouse Gas Initiative